In a perfect world, contractors could select just one construction software product from one vendor to run all aspects of their business:

 - Business processes: To successfully implement any software solution, contractors need to review current business processes and align them to work with a new system.
 This is especially critical with an integrated system because the implementation generally requires more resources than a best-of-breed solution.

-- Integration and data sharing: While an integrated system should offer data sharing advantages over disconnected software products, many so-called integrated systems are actually the result of larger companies acquiring specialized best-of-breed systems so they can claim to offer end-to-end solutions.
+- Integration and data sharing: While an integrated system should offer data-sharing advantages over disconnected software products, many so-called integrated systems are actually the result of larger companies acquiring specialized best-of-breed systems so they can claim to offer end-to-end solutions.
 However, many sophisticated best-of-breed products provide easy integration (and more data-sharing capabilities) with other vertical software products, thanks to open database structures and vendor collaboration initiatives.

 *Published in Construction Executive